Minority Mental Health Awareness Month Spotlight: Insights on Inclusive and Equitable Care from DBH Students, Faculty, and Subject Matter Experts

 July 9, 2024

 July is Bebe Moore Campbell National Minority Mental Health Awareness Month, a month dedicated to growing public awareness of mental health topics among communities of Black, Indigenous and people of color.
 Bebe Moore Campbell was an American author, journalist, teacher, and mental health advocate who worked tirelessly to shed light on the mental health needs of the Black community and other underrepresented communities.
-This month serves as a reminder that it’s crtcal to consider the unique mental health factors impacting historically marginalized and underserved racial and ethnic groups year round.
+This month serves as a reminder that it’s critical to consider the unique mental health factors impacting historically marginalized and underserved racial and ethnic groups year round.

 To continue the visionary work of Bebe Moore Campbell, mental health and healthcare organizations, including Cummings Graduate Institute for Behavioral Health Studies, encourage you to explore and share educational resources and information addressing the mental health needs of Black, Indigenous, and People of Color.
 Below is a selection of recommended articles, resources, and podcast episodes from the CGI archive for Minority Mental Health Awareness Month.